jyothishri184/Market-basket-Analysis/README.md

 ## License
-This Power BI Cryptocurrency Analysis project is licensed under the MIT License.
+This Market Basket Analysis project is licensed under the MIT License.

 ## Acknowledgments